Second order photon loops at finite temperature and charge renormalization: Abstract

-{\ }{ We present two loop corrections to photon self energy at finite temperature in real time formalism.
-An expression for renormalized coupling constant has been derived, for the first time, in a form that is relevant for all temperature ranges of interest in QED, specifically for temperatures }${ T\sim m}${ , where }${ m}${ \ is electron mass}. { The latter range of temperature is of specific interest from the point of view of the early universe and stellar systems.
-Such calculations have acquired more significance recently due to the possibility of producing }${ e}^{+}{ e}^{-}$ { plasmas in laboratory.} { We use the calculations to determine the dynamically generated mass of photon, Debye screening length, plasma frequency up to order }${ \alpha }^{2}$ { \ as well as the electromagnetic properties of a medium at high temperature. }
+We present two loop corrections to photon self energy at finite temperature in real time formalism.
+An expression for renormalized coupling constant has been derived in a form that is relevant for all temperature ranges of interest in QED, specifically for temperatures around T $\sim $ m, where $m$ \ is electron mass.
+Temperature dependence is mainly contributed by hot fermions at $T$ $\geq m$.
+We use the calculations of vacuum polarization to determine the dynamically generated mass of photon, Debye screening length, plasma frequency up to order $\alpha ^{2}$\ as well as the electromagnetic properties of a medium at $m\leq T\leq 2m$\ temperature.
+For higher temperatures, the existing renormalization scheme does not work well because of the increase in coupling constant.
+To exactly determine the validity of renormalization scheme, higher order calculations are required.
+The temperature{ \ T }$\sim $ m is of specific interest from the point of view of the early universe.
+Such calculations have acquired more significance recently due to the possibility of producing $e^{+}e^{-}$\ plasmas in laboratory.